dholman7/dch-zwift/README.md

 # Generating Allure Report
 Prereq - In order to generate Allure Reports you must install Allure locally.
 See https://docs.qameta.io/allure/#_installing_a_commandline
 - From the project directory: `allure serve allure-results`
-- To maintain test history, gradle tasks `gradle createHistory cleanAllure` must be executed after each run.
+- To maintain test history, execute gradle tasks `gradle createHistory cleanAllure` (should be executed after each run)
-- Attachments & Test Steps require JVM parameter `-javaagent:"lib/aspectjweaver-1.9.6.jar"`
+- Attachments & Test Steps require JVM parameter: `-javaagent:"lib/aspectjweaver-1.9.6.jar"`

 - See allure_example folder for screenshots of the report.